mendix/cf-mendix-buildpack/README.md

 Troubleshooting (Rescue mode)
 ====

-Sometimes the app won't run cause it exists with status code 143.
-Or for whatever reason the app won't start so that you can debug the issue from within the container.
+Sometimes the app won't run because it exits with status code 143.
+Or, for any reason, the app is unable to start, leaving you unable to debug the issue from within the container.
 For these cases we have introduced a `DEBUG_CONTAINER` mode.
 To enable it:

 ```
 cf set-env <YOUR_APP> DEBUG_CONTAINER true